Staff Duress System Canada: How It Works

 • Lost opportunities for predictive maintenance

-Each handwritten note is more than an outdated process — it’s a missing data point in your hospital intelligence network.
+Each handwritten note is more than an outdated process — it is a missing data point in your hospital intelligence network.

 RTLS in Hospitals: Closing the Visibility Gap